 Testosterone levels are at their highest during adolescence and early adulthood.

 In boys, the first physical signs of testosterone, or androgens, in the body are apparent during puberty.
 A boy’s voice changes, his shoulders broaden, and his facial structure becomes more masculine.

-- reduced sexual desire
+- reduced sexual desire, or low libido

 - fewer spontaneous erections